Ski flying: Safety issues arise

 All these increasingly long distances came at a price, as illustrated by filmmaker Werner Herzog in his 1974 documentary The Great Ecstasy of Woodcarver Steiner.
 During both the aforementioned events in Oberstdorf and Planica, several athletes including Steiner had far exceeded the limits of the hill by 'out-jumping' it or 'running out of slope'.
+Jumps were much further than in the 1950s, when the old Kongsberger technique was still in use.
+The results were now potentially fatal each time, with athletes landing only metres away from completely flat ground.
+As early as 1941, The New York Times wrote:

+The jumper's safety depends upon his making contact with the earth or snow at a sharp tangent, thus dissipating the terrific impact shock.
+Were a jumper to land on a flat expanse he would shatter every bone in his body.
+Such a fall would be comparable to leaping out of a seven-story building.

-Jumps were much further than in the 1950s, during which the old Kongsberger technique was still in use.
-The results were now potentially fatal each time: athletes were landing only metres away from completely flat ground, or the equivalent of falling from a multi-storey building with forward momentum.
-Furthermore, only a wool cap and goggles – or no headgear at all – were worn; an antiquated feature left unchanged from the very earliest days of ski jumping more than 150 years prior.
+To make matters worse, only a wool cap and goggles – or no headgear at all – were worn; an antiquated feature left unchanged from the very earliest days of ski jumping more than 150 years prior.
 In 1979, at their 32nd International Ski Congress in Nice, France, the FIS mandated helmets to be worn by athletes at all ski jumping and flying events.

 In Herzog's documentary, Steiner is shown to reflect with trepidation in Oberstdorf:

 Ski flying has reached the point where it's beginning to present real dangers.
 We've just about reached the limit, I believe, as far as speed is concerned. ...
 Maybe I'd prefer to turn back [and] go back to flying off 150- or 130-metre hills, but it's the thrill of flying so far that nevertheless gives me a kick.